devicetree-org/devicetree-specification/source/flattened-format.rst

 aligned to an 8-byte boundary and the structure block to a 4-byte boundary.

-Furthermore, the device tree blob as a whole can be relocated without destroying the alignment of the subblocks.
+Furthermore, the devicetree blob as a whole can be relocated without destroying the alignment of the subblocks.

-As described in the previous sections, the structure and strings blocks shall have aligned offsets from the beginning of the device tree blob.
+As described in the previous sections, the structure and strings blocks shall have aligned offsets from the beginning of the devicetree blob.
-To ensure the in-memory alignment of the blocks, it is sufficient to ensure that the device tree as a whole is loaded at an address aligned to the largest alignment of any of the subblocks, that is, to an 8-byte boundary.
-A |spec| compliant boot program shall load the device tree blob at such an aligned address before passing it to the client program.
-If an |spec| client program relocates the device tree blob in memory, it should only do so to another 8-byte aligned address.
+To ensure the in-memory alignment of the blocks, it is sufficient to ensure that the devicetree as a whole is loaded at an address aligned to the largest alignment of any of the subblocks, that is, to an 8-byte boundary.
+A |spec| compliant boot program shall load the devicetree blob at such an aligned address before passing it to the client program.
+If an |spec| client program relocates the devicetree blob in memory, it should only do so to another 8-byte aligned address.